graphcommerce-org/graphcommerce/packages/algolia-mesh/README.md

 configure > Query Suggestions > new Query Suggestions Index.
 This will create a new index which will be used for suggestions

 Don't mind to use the suggestions setting in magento admin.
-It will create an suggestions index but it
+It will create a suggestions index but it will not record suggestions.
+This requires instantSearch

 ## Todo